adbayb/quickbundle/README.md

 -   Support of multiple module formats including `cjs` & `esm`
 -   Bundling can be done for several platform targets including `browser` or `node`
 -   Optimized build such as `peerDependencies` not bundled in the final output
+-   Serve and live reload support for `html` entrypoint

 <br>